"Are you her carer?"

 Our care support officers offer a listening, non-judgemental ear for anyone who wishes to speak about care and care needs.
 We can give practical advice and information on all aspects of care from money and benefits, choosing residential care or care at home, to your rights at work as a carer.
 No enquiry is too small and there's no limit to the number of times you can contact us or how long we can support you.

 Our range of personal and professional development courses can equip you with the skills and knowledge to take care of your wellbeing and support others to do the same.
 Courses include Supercharge your sleep, Eat and exercise for energy, Understanding mental health and Mindfulness for beginners.
-You can choose to work directly with our expert trainers in multiple locations across the UK or complete an e-learning course, perfect for those with caring commitments or living outside the UK.
+You can choose to work directly with our expert trainers in multiple locations across the UK or complete an online course, perfect for those with caring commitments or living outside the UK.

 All of our support is free and strictly confidential.